frootloops/network/README.md

 # The main parts of the 5th network layer

+The main idea: we have a __single__ provider that gives access to all our endpoints by providing endpoint-specific functions (for example: `provider.fetchNews(scoped: .wallet) { result: Result<[News], NSError> in }`).
+All non-endpoint specific work goes to several callbacks that you can pass to `Provider`.
+For example you can pass `responseClosure` block and have ability to execute code on each response.

 ## The route

 The route describes all backend endpoints.
 The route is a __enum__ where each case includes method (get, post, put), path (for example: `/v1/projects`) and query (for example: `name=arsen&age=26`).